 Hi- Welcome to our world of dahlias!
-Bill and I grow around 1400 plants with the hope of new origins from seedling dahlias added each year.
-Mostly our garden is grown for our enjoyment..
+We grow over a 1000 dahlias plus beds of new seedlings each year.
+Mostly our garden is grown for our enjoyment but I do sell cut flowers as well.

 DAHLIA GROWING INSTRUCTIONS:

 Wait until all danger of frost is past before planting.
 (Vanc.Island is normally end of April) If you bought dahlias early, keep them cool in a garage or if you want to start them early, lightly cover with soil to encourage sprouting.
-This can be done up to 2 months before planting outside but myself I usually only keep them a month inside or I spend too much time hardening them off.
+This can be done up to 2 months before planting but I usually only keep them a month inside or I spend too much time hardening them off.
 Dahlias grow their best with 6 to 8 hours of direct sunlight, in rich, well-drained soil and slightly acidic.
-If you have a heavier soil, add in sand, peat moss or add well aged manure (I like horse)
+If you have a heavier soil, add in sand, peat moss or add well aged manure.

 Label your dahlias at planting time and later in the season before you cut it down, you can move that label to the bottom of the plant before lifting.